matthewlujp/gotube/README.md

 $ gotube "https://www.youtube.com/watch?v=09R8_2nJtjg" -s youtube_video.mp4
 ```

-There are pre-buit binaries for OSX, Linxus, and Windos (all of them are for amd64, or x86_64).
+There are pre-buit binaries for OSX, Linxus, and Windos (all of them are for amd64, i.e., x86_64).
 You can pick one from bins.